 Launch of the national PAUSE program

-On January 16, 2017, the PAUSE (Programme d’aide à l’Accueil en Urgence des Scientifiques en Exil) program was officially launched with the signing of an agreement between the Ministry of Education, Higher Education and Research, the Collège de France, which is the project lead, and the Chancellery of the Parisian Universities which is providing premises for the team.
+On January 16, 2017, the PAUSE program (National program for the urgent aid and reception of scientists in exile) program was officially launched with the signing of an agreement between the Ministry of Education and Research, Collège de France, which is the project lead, and the Chancellery of Parisian Universities which is providing premises for the team.

-This national program, which brings together the higher education teaching and research community and other relevant organizations (Ministry for Europe and Foreign Affairs and the Ministry of the Interior), receives an initial endowment of €1 million from the Ministry for Higher Education and Research which will be topped up with additional institutional and private funding from sponsorship and public donations.
+This national program, which brings together the higher education teaching and research community and other relevant organizations (the French Interior Ministry, the ministry of European and Foreign Affairs and the Ministry of Culture), receives an initial endowment of €1 million from the Ministry for Education and Research which will be topped up with additional institutional and private funding from sponsorship and public donations.

 On January 23, 2017 the first call for applications was launched, which was heavily subscribed by higher education and research establishments.
 It resulted in the award of grants for 25 researchers at risk, all senior scientists, mostly from Syria and Turkey.

-In May 2017, as a result of a second call for applications, funding was provided for 38 additional researchers; 63 lecturer-researchers can now be hosted in some fifty higher education and research establishments throughout France.
+In March 2018, as a result of a fourth call for applications, 126 lecturer-researchers can now be hosted in some fifty higher education and research establishments throughout France.

 A historical precedent